Strategic Management for a Flourishing Lodge: Vision and Governance

 • Measurable Goals: Provide quantitative goals (e.g., X% less energy consumption or X% more local purchasing).

 • Administrative Review: Retain documentation (digital or physical) to demonstrate compliance with criteria.
+Do that in a very simple way, without much extra work.

 4. Monitoring and Internal Evaluation.